Claim of Text Sent to Acquaintance During Hypothetical Scenario Conversation

 Need for Controls and Safety Mechanisms as AI Agents Proliferate

-Controversy is growing over claims that Google's artificial intelligence (AI) service, Gemini, sent text messages that did not align with users' intentions.
-As AI systems increasingly gain the ability to perform real-world actions, concerns are also being raised about insufficient user control and safety mechanisms.
+Controversy is spreading as claims have emerged that Google's artificial intelligence (AI) service, Gemini, sent text messages contrary to the user's intentions.
+As AI is increasingly equipped with functions to perform real-world actions, concerns are being raised that user controls and safety mechanisms are insufficient.

-According to the AI industry on January 29, a user identified as A recently shared a bewildering experience on social media while using Google's AI service, Gemini.
-During a conversation with Gemini that involved a hypothetical scenario about illegal entry into China, A claimed that the AI generated a so-called "declaration of illegal entry" and sent it as a text message to an acquaintance.
+According to the AI industry on January 29, an individual identified as A, who was using Google's AI service Gemini, recently shared a baffling experience on social media.
+While engaging in a conversation with Gemini based on a hypothetical scenario involving illegal entry into China, A claimed that the so-called "declaration of illegal entry" generated by the AI was sent via text message to an acquaintance.

-According to A's account, the problematic message was sent during the early morning hours, and the recipient was someone with whom A was not particularly close.
-A explained, "Gemini suddenly said it would send the declaration and asked for confirmation, so I replied, 'Why would you send that?' but it sent the message immediately."
+According to A's account, the problematic message was sent in the early morning hours, and the recipient was an acquaintance with whom A was not particularly close.
+A explained, "Gemini suddenly said it would send the declaration and asked for confirmation.
+I was so taken aback that I replied, 'Why would you send that?' but it sent the message immediately."

-After news of the incident spread, Android smartphone users began sharing similar experiences.
-Some users claimed, "The AI went out of control during a conversation and tried to call the National Human Rights Commission," while others said, "When I sought advice from Gemini about a crush, it tried to send a message to that person."
+After the controversy became known, Android smartphone users began to share similar experiences.
+Some users claimed, "During a conversation, it suddenly went out of control and tried to call the National Human Rights Commission," or "When I asked Gemini for advice about a crush, it tried to send a message directly to that person."

 Currently, Gemini officially supports the ability to send text messages and make phone calls on Android smartphones.
-When a user requests to send a message to a specific contact, the system checks for integration with Google Assistant before actually sending the message.
+When a user requests to send a message to a specific contact, the system checks whether it is linked with Google Assistant before actually sending the message.

-Regarding these incidents, Google mentioned that users may have selected 'Yes' on the confirmation screen asking whether to send the message.
-However, concerns remain that if users inadvertently approve the action without fully understanding the intent during the conversation, sensitive information could be sent to unintended recipients.
+In response, Google stated that the user may have selected "Yes" on the confirmation screen asking whether to send the message.
+However, concerns remain that if the user unknowingly approves during the conversation, sensitive content could be delivered to unintended recipients.

-Industry experts believe that as so-called "AI agent" technology, which allows AI to perform real-world actions, becomes more widespread, the risks of malfunctions or unintended actions will inevitably increase.
-There are growing calls for institutional and technical safeguards to protect users, in line with the rapid pace of technological advancement.
+The industry believes that as so-called "AI agent" technology, which enables AI to perform real-world actions, becomes more widespread, the risk of malfunctions or unintended actions will inevitably increase.
+There are growing calls for institutional and technical safeguards to protect users to be discussed in parallel with the rapid pace of technological advancement.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.